abhishekarya1/Hash-Define-myNotes/content/spring-boot/basics.md

 Web Server - Tomcat or Jetty (to deploy the app onto)

 ## Spring Initializr
 A web app used to generate a demo project for Spring Boot.
-The project name is always `demo`.

 Ways to access -
 1. Using [start.spring.io](https://start.spring.io/)